 But typically that will be reflected in the credit score, and would likely disqualify the borrower from obtaining an Alt-A loan because of score alone.

 If the borrower does have an excellent credit score, they may have a limited credit history, which could prevent them from obtaining a prime loan.
-Remember, credit score means very little without solid history behind it.
+Remember, a credit score means very little without solid history behind it.

 Another typical quality of an Alt-A loan is its relatively low down payment.
 Most mortgages that fall into this category are characterized by minimal down payments, if any at all.
 Often times this can be the driving factor behind a loan falling into Alt-A status.